n8n-io/n8n-docs/docs/hosting/architecture/database-structure.md

 ### execution_data

-Links executions to workflow data.
-[TODO - confirm]
+Contains the workflow at time of running, and the execution data.

 ### execution_entity